-Let’s be honest, the world is changing, the novel Coronavirus has had and will continue to have a huge impact on people and businesses worldwide.
+Let’s be honest, the world is changing, the novel Coronavirus had a huge impact on people and businesses worldwide.

 Ecommerce is Changing